-Anthony Holden is an award-winning journalist who has published more than 30 books, including biographies of Laurence Olivier, Tchaikovsky and Shakespeare.
-He has published translations of opera, ancient Greek plays and poetry.
-His son Ben is a writer and film producer.
-He was director of European Film and Television at Exclusive Media, where he helped relaunch Britain's most famous film production label, Hammer.
-Anthony and Ben both live in London.
+Anthony Holden is an award-winning journalist who has published more than thirty books, including He Played For His Wife…And Other Stories and biographies of Laurence Olivier, Tchaikovsky, and Shakespeare.
+He has published translations of opera, ancient Greek plays, and poetry.
+He was director of European Film and Television at Exclusive Media, where he helped relaunch Britain’s most famous film production label, Hammer.
+Anthony Holden lives in London.

 Ben Holden is a writer and film producer.
 He lives in London and studied English at Merton College, Oxford.
 With his father Anthony, Ben edited the bestselling Poems That Make Grown Men Cry and Poems That Make Grown Women Cry.

 Publisher: Simon & Schuster UK (March 9, 2017)